-If you, like many listeners around the world, are a fan of the rich, classic sound of vinyl records, your turntable speakers are one of the key elements of your home audio setup.
-While record players with built-in speakers exist, they don’t truly reproduce the sound quality of external speakers.
+If you, like many listeners around the world, are a fan of the rich, classic sound of vinyl records, your speakers are one of the key elements of your turntable and vinyl record player sound systems.
+While record players with built-in speakers exist, they don’t truly reproduce the sound quality of external vinyl speakers.
 However, not everyone has the budget to purchase the most extravagant speakers available.
 Modern technology has made superb sound quality available at a variety of price points.
 No matter your budget, you can find speakers that help you get the most out of your turntable and record collection.
 Below are several excellent speakers that rival the sound of the best vintage speakers for vinyl.

-These speakers are frequently quoted as the best bookshelf speakers for listening to vinyl records.
+These speakers are our favorite bookshelf speakers for listening to vinyl records on your turntable.

 - Flat diaphragm tweeters